 Generally applicants are ask to sign that they understand the terms of the school and disclose their qualifications, previous school and whether they have been arrested in the past.
 Transcripts from the previous school as well as their work history maybe requested.

 These programs generally require students to submit a letter of recommendation from someone who is in the position to attest their abilities.
 The application may also need to be accompanied by an essay in which, students are given the chance to speak about their passion for the field as well as prove their writing and language skills.

 Lastly, students may be asked to sit an academic test.
 These tests are usually designed to cover their knowledge on Science, Math and the English language, before they are admitted to the program.

 What to Expect During Your Course

 All accredited institutions will cover the same courses in their LPN program.
 Some schools offer online classes in addition to campus based classes to give students a flexible schedule.

 Students are generally required to attend in-person sessions to show if they have a clear understanding of the material but can also access fundamental courses that are offered online.
 The main courses in the program are as follows:

 Despite how the material is designed, all LPN programs are aimed to properly educate students theoretically and practically, to function in healthcare facilities and pass the NCLEX exam.

-Please have a look around the site – we cover lots of information and salary scales for nurses – with specialties including Registered Nurses and Nurse Practitioner salary information.
+Please have a look around the site – we cover lots of information and data including average nurse salary rates covering specialties including Registered Nurses, Nurse Anesthetist and Nurse Practitioner salary information.